 To find the ore lodes the Mine Geologist must plan the drilling and take samples of the rock beneath the pit floor.
 The holes are drilled for ex. every 10 metres along the lode and 8 metres across.
 Samples are collected every 1-2 metres down the drill hole.
 The samples are then sent to the laboratory for assaying.

 When the metal grades are sent from the laboratory, the geologist must plot the position of each of the drillholes onto a plan.
-From the plan, a map is produced of where the ore lodes occur.
-From the map, the tonnes and grade of the silver in the rock to be mined is determined.
+From the plan, a map is produced where the ore lodes occur.
+From the map, the tonnes and grade of the silver in the rock to be mined are determined.
 This map is used by the mine engineers, who drill and blast all rock with explosives so the rock can be broken and dug by the face shovels.
 The map is also used by the Mining Engineers so they can mine and truck the ore lodes to the mill and truck the waste rock to dumps that do not contain ore lodes.

 The Mine Geologist must then work closely with the Drill and Blast Engineer to determine the best way to blast the rock in the ore.